 How is the Watch seen by the people of Phlan?

-and its inhabitants, and so it is not unusual that citizens complain to the
+As a whole, it is not unusual that citizens complain to the Council

-fairly good job given their lack of material means and outside support.
+good job, given their lack of material means and outside support.

 How is the Watch organized?